 - Oversensing If the patient undergoes radiotherapy treatment and the average dose rate at the device exceeds 1 cGy/min, the device may inappropriately sense direct or scattered radiation as cardiac activity for the duration of the procedure.
-To avoid or mitigate the effects of oversensing, if appropriate for the patient, initiate asynchronous pacing by implementing one of the following precautions: - Initiate the magnet mode (asynchronous pacing) by placing a magnet over the device.
-After completing radiotherapy treatment, remove the magnet. - Program the device to an asynchronous pacing mode (for example, DOO).
+To avoid or mitigate the effects of oversensing, consider these precautions: - Suspend tachyarrhythmia detection by using a magnet or a programmer.
+After completing radiotherapy treatment, remove the magnet or restore device parameters.

+- If appropriate for the patient, program the device to an asynchronous pacing mode (for example, DOO).
 After completing radiotherapy treatment, restore device parameters. - Device damage Exposing the device to high doses of direct or scattered radiation from any source that results in an accumulated dose greater than 500 cGy may damage the device.
 Damage may not be immediately apparent.
 If a patient requires radiation therapy from any source, do not expose the device to radiation that exceeds an accumulated dose of 500 cGy.
 For patients who are undergoing multiple radiation treatments, consider the accumulated dose to the device from previous exposures. - Note: Normally, the accumulated dose from diagnostic radiology is not sufficient to damage the device.
 See "Diagnostic radiology" for precautions. - Device operational errors Exposing the device to scattered neutrons may cause electrical reset of the device, errors in device functionality, errors in diagnostic data, or loss of diagnostic data.
 To help reduce the chance of electrical reset due to neutron exposure, deliver radiotherapy treatment by using photon beam energies less than or equal to 10 MV.
 The use of conventional x-ray shielding during radiotherapy does not protect the device from the effects of neutrons.
 If photon beam energies exceed 10 MV, Medtronic recommends interrogating the device immediately after radiotherapy treatment.
 An electrical reset requires reprogramming of device parameters.
 Electron beam treatments that do not produce neutrons do not cause electrical reset of the device.